raulk/research/eth/notes/eip-sparse-blobpool.md

 3. Proactive: resample prior to blob proposal time in order to assess network-wide confidence of blobs potentially selected for inclusion.
 This requires an additional Engine API extension for the CL to notify the EL of upcoming proposer duty (TODO).

 ### Engine API extensions

+> TODO: This specification will be moved out to the https://github.com/ethereum/execution-apis/ repo and linked to from here.

 **Method `engine_blobCustodyUpdatedV1`**